Implant Dentistry FAQ

 The length of the implant dentistry procedure varies based on the type of treatment required.
 In most cases, a four-to-six month healing period is needed to allow the jaw bone to integrate with implant post.
-However, we are sometimes able to deliver fully functioning replacement teeth in a single office visit with immediate function dental implants, also called Same Day Teeth™.
+However, we are sometimes able to deliver fully functioning replacement teeth in a single office visit with immediate function dental implants or single visit teeth.

 Do I have to go without my dentures during my treatment?